Rise of the New Bilbao: Moyua

 Moyua truly is the centre of Bilbao.
 It embodies the different stages of development, growth, and evolution of this world class city.
 It was once a car focused plaza in an industrial city.
 Now, it is a place that embraces the subway and public gardens.
 Moving forward, Moyua will become a place that no longer includes the automobiles that were at the fore of its creation.

-Authentic Basque Country was born on a a rainy day in Gorliz, Biscay when Adam moved to Bilbao from British Columbia, Canada.
+Authentic Basque Country was created by Adam on a a lazy day in Gorliz, Biscay.